archiloque/timeliner/README.md

 When a timeline is instantiated, each element is created at its target horizontal position according to its date, then moved down until we find a space large enough to not overlay with existing events.

-AS elements are created using the order they are provided in the parameters the first elements will be displayed above the following ones.
+As elements are created using the order they are provided in the parameters the first elements will be displayed above the following ones.
 This can be used to choose which elements should be emphasized by being on the timeline's top.

 ## On external resources: